Jesus Calms the Storm

 The Story:

 Some of the other men on the boat were fishermen.
 They knew all about sailing on a boat.
 They were happy that the water was nice and calm and peaceful.
 They could relax.
-But soon things began to change.
-The wind began to blow and the waves pushed the boat around.
-Soon it all turned into a very bad storm.
+But soon, things began to change.
+The wind began to blow, and the waves pushed the boat around.
+Soon, it all turned into a very bad storm.
 The waves became so big that they were filling the boat with water.

-During all of the excitement there was only one person on the boat who was not worried.
+During all of the excitement, there was only one person on the boat who was not worried.
 Guess who that was?
 Jesus!
-He was not worried because he was fast asleep.
+He was not worried because He was fast asleep.

 The storm became so violent that the men began to think that the boat would sink.
 They thought they might all drown.
-They woke Jesus up and told him that they were going to drown.
+They woke Jesus up and told Him that they were going to drown.

-Jesus saw the storm but he was not afraid at all.
+Jesus saw the storm, but He was not afraid at all.
 He looked at the waves and the water and said, “Quiet, be still!”
 And guess what?
 The storm stopped.
-The water became calm and the wind stopped blowing.
+The water became calm, and the wind stopped blowing.

 Jesus looked at the disciples and said, “Why are you so afraid?
 Where is your faith?”